jump-dev/JuMP.jl/docs/src/quickstart.md

 !!! note
     Your model doesn't have to be called `model` - it's just a name.

-There are a few options for defining a variable, depending on whether you want to have lower bounds, upper bounds, both bounds, or even no bounds.
 The following commands will create two variables, `x` and `y`, with both lower and upper bounds.
 Note the first argument is our model variable ``model``.
 These variables are associated with this model and cannot be used in another model.
 ```jldoctest quickstart_example
 julia> @variable(model, 0 <= x <= 2)